 Cooper Tire & Rubber Co. posted net income of $54 million on net sales of $738 million for its third quarter ended Sept.
 30, 2018.
 That compares to income $62 million on sales of $734 million for the same period last year.

 Political strategist Karl Rove will take the stage during the opening keynote of the Automotive Aftermarket Products Expo (AAPEX) 2018.

 Titan International Inc. posted net income of $5.7 million on net sales of $429 million for the second quarter ended June 30, 2018.
 That compares to a net loss of $6.5 million on sales of $365 million for the same period last year.

-The U.S. Department of Commerce (DOC) has preliminarily determined that off-the-road tires imported from India and Sri Lanka are benefitting from subsidies, and should be subject to countervailing tariffs.
+The U.S. Court of International Trade has overturned a previous tariff order by the Department of Commerce (DOC).
+The result: off-the-road tires imported from Sri Lanka are not subject to tariffs.

 The United States Department of Commerce hosted a government hearing on the Section 232 National Security Investigation of Imports of Automobiles and Automotive Parts on Thursday, July 19, 2018.
 One tire industry executive made sure his voice was heard.

 The Auto Care Association is urging the Trump administration to consider the severity of unintended consequences that may ensue by imposing tariffs on imported autos and auto parts.

 On Thursday, the Trump Administration imposed tariffs on steel and aluminum imported from Canada, Mexico and the European Union.
 The U.S. Tire Manufacturers Association (USTMA) wasted no time responding.